• Mental Health

 • Acceptance and commitment therapy

-• Cognitive behavioral therapy
+• Cognitive behavioral therapy for anxiety

 How to Find a Therapist

-To find a therapist, ask people you know for recommendations.
+To find the right therapist, ask people you know for recommendations.
 Others in your life may have seen or currently see a therapist, and they might be able to share their impressions with you.
 You can also ask your primary doctor for recommendations.
 Doctors often refer patients to mental health specialists, and they might know of therapists who specialize in anxiety that are a good fit for you.
 Online therapist directories can be helpful, too, since you can sort by the specialty (like anxiety or existential therapy) of therapists in your area.

 Medication